 The Lost Words and The Lost Spells, Robert Macfarlane & Jackie Morris - beautifully illustrated books capturing nature words that have been slipping out of common usage with children.
 A joyful celebration of nature words and the natural world they invoke.
 Explorers Guides with resources and ideas are available for each book.
 See also Spell Songs - a musical companion to the creatures, art and language of the books.
-The Lorax Dr. Seuss - illustrated children's book offering sustainability messages.

 Skyhawk Gill Lewis - teaching notes on book about caring for an osprey and taking responsibility for nature.

 The Wilderness Wars Jane Green - an adventure story that celebrates the outdoors and the freedom to explore it.

 Wolf Brother's Wildwoods Designed to support teachers who are reading the novel Wolf Brother by Michelle Paver with their classes, including Curriculum for Excellence links and themed outdoor learning activities.

 Visit & search websites such as The Scottish Book Trust and find books, activities and resources to help you enjoy reading and writing outdoors.

-Literacy at school / at home outdoors - Activities from East Ayrshire's Learning Outdoors Support Team
+Literacy at school / at home outdoors - Activities from East Ayrshire's Learning Outdoors Support Team.

-Gaelic & Welsh
+Gaelic AB7 & Welsh